Sensitivity, Affine Transforms and Quantum Communication Complexity: Introduction

 Since $\rand_{1/3}(F) \le \D(F)$, answering the above question in positive would show that the classical randomized communication model is as powerful as the quantum communication model for the class of functions $F(x,y) = f(x \land y)$.
 This question for such restricted $F$ has also been proposed by Klauck~\cite{K07} as a first step towards answering the general question (see also~\cite{BW01}).
 In this direction, Razborov~\cite{R03} showed that for the special case when $f $ is symmetric, $F(x,y) = f(x \land y)$ satisfy $\D(F) \le O(Q^*_{1/3}(F)^2)$.
 In the process, Razborov developed powerful techniques to obtain lower bounds on $Q^*_{1/3}(F)$ which were subsequently generalized by Sherstov~\cite{S08}, Shi and Zhu~\cite{SZ09}.
 Subsequently, in a slightly different direction, Sherstov~\cite{S10} showed that instead of computing $F(x,y) = f(x \land y) $ alone, if we consider $F$ to be the problem of computing both of $F_1(x,y) = f(x \land y)$ and $F_2(x,y) = f(x \lor y)$, then $\D(F) = O(Q^*_{1/3}(F)^{12})$ for all Boolean functions $f$ where $Q^*_{1/3}(F) = \max\set{Q^*_{1/3}(F_1), Q^*_{1/3}(F_2)}$ and $\D(F) =\max\set{\D(F_1), \D(F_2)}$.
 Using~\cref{lt:bs-s}, we build on the ideas of Sherstov~\cite{S10} and obtain a lower bound for $Q^*_{1/3}(F)$ where $F(x,y) = F_1(x,y) = f(x \land y)$. \begin{theorem} Let $f:\zon \to \pmo$ and $F(x,y) = f(x \land y)$, then,

-\end{theorem} In this context, we make an important comparison with a result of Sherstov~\cite{S10}.
+\end{theorem} In this context, we make an important comparison\footnote{Recently, it was noticed that \cref{ub:quantum:bs} had already appeared in arXiv version 1 of \cite{S10arxiv} but did not appear in later versions.} with a result of Sherstov~\cite{S10}.
 He proved that for $F'(x,y) = f_b(x \land y) $, where $b \in \zon$ is the input on which $\bsens(f,x) $ is maximum, $Q^*_{1/3}(F') = \Omega(\sqrt{\bsens(f)}) \ge \Omega(\sqrt{\bsens(f,0^n)})$ (Corollary 4.5 of~\cite{S10}).
 Notice that $F$ and $F'$ differ by a linear shift of $f$ with $b$.\footnote{More importantly, this $b$ in Corollary 4.5 of~\cite{S10} cannot be fixed to $0^n$ for all Boolean functions to conclude~\cref{ub:quantum:bs}.
 See~\cref{app:sherstov} for details.} Moreover, $Q^*_{1/3}(F)$ can change drastically even under such (special) linear shifts of $f$.
 For example, consider $f=\land_n$.
 Since $ \bsens(f)$ is maximized at $1^n$, $b=1^n$.
 Hence, the function $F'$ is the disjointness function for which $Q^*_{1/3}(F') = \Omega(\sqrt{n})$~ \cite{R03} whereas, $Q^*_{1/3}(F) = O(1)$.
 The same counterexample also shows that $Q^*_{1/3}(F) = \Omega(\sqrt{\bsens(f)})$ cannot hold for all $f$ (see~\cref{rem:quantum}).
 Since the lower bounds shown on quantum communication complexity are on different functions, \cref{ub:quantum:bs} is incomparable with the result of Sherstov (Corollary 4.5 of~\cite{S10}).

 Using the above result, for a prime $p$, we show that if $f$ has small degree when expressed as a polynomial over $\F_p$ (denoted by $\deg_p(f)$), the quantum communication complexity of $F$ is large. \begin{theorem} Fix a prime $p$.
 Let $f:\zon \to \pmo$ where $f$ depends on all the variables.
 Let $F(x,y) = f(x \land y)$.
 For any $0 < \epsilon < 1$ such that $\deg_p(f) \le (1-\epsilon)\log n$, we have \end{theorem}